ericwayman01/probitlcmlongit/docs/index.rst

 ``md_pos_present.json`` contains one JSON array, the elements of which are arrays containing the present time points for a respondent id from ``missing_data_respondents.txt``.
 The arrays appear in order of respondent id.

 For each respondent id, the corresponding arrays for ``md_pos_missing.json`` and ``md_pos_present.json`` are disjoint, and their union is ``[1, ..., T]``.

+Examples which show the structure and some content of each of these three files:

 ``md_respondent_ids.txt``: